epam/AIRUN-LLM-Benchmark/README.md

 To complete benchmark, you need to clone the additional repository:

-- https://github.com/epam/AIRUN-LLM-Benchmark-Results - for storing criteria and results of benchmark
+- AIRUN-LLM-Benchmark-Results - for storing criteria and results of benchmark

 ### Prepare Python Virtual Environment